Postico requires macOS 10.10 or later. Version 1.5.17 was released on Dec 18, 2020. Read the Changelist.

 Which versions of PostgreSQL are supported?

 Postico supports PostgreSQL 8.0 and later.
-I have successfully tested connecting to servers running PostgreSQL 8.0, 8.4, 9.1, 9.2, 9.3, 9.4, 9.5 and 9.6.
-Postico also supports database systems derived from PostgreSQL like Amazon Redshift, and systems that use the PostgreSQL protocol like CockroachDB.
+We run automated tests to ensure compatibility with PostgreSQL 8.4, 9.x, 10, 11, and 12.
+Postico also supports database systems derived from PostgreSQL like Amazon Redshift or Greenplum, and systems that use the PostgreSQL protocol like CockroachDB.

 What are the limitations of the free trial?